 Initially marketed specifically for Jazz, the Jazz bass has since become one of the most versatile instruments, shaping the sound of many famous bass players in the past couple of decades.
 Some of the most famous bassists of all time like Flea and John Paul Jones swear by their Jazz basses.

-5 Jazz Bass Pickups that Will Improve Your Sound Dramatically
+5 Best Jazz Bass Pickups for that Warmth

-Below are my top five picks for the best jazz bass pickups money can buy.
+Below are my top five picks among jazz bass pickups.

 Table of Contents

-- 5 Jazz Bass Pickups that Will Improve Your Sound Dramatically
+- 5 Best Jazz Bass Pickups for that Warmth

 - Jazz Bass vs. Precision Bass